 Paddle through prehistoric paradise.

-Lee's Ferry marks the flattened transition between what remains of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both upriver heralds of their mighty sibling, The Grand Canyon.
+Lee's Ferry sits between what remains of Glen Canyon (the rest of it is now underneath Lake Powell), and Marble Canyon, both canyons just upriver from their mighty cousin, The Grand Canyon.

-Your motorboat trip upriver will be from a local expert, a guide that knows the river.
-You'll glide through 15.5 miles of gorgeous canyon walls, past wild horses and Horseshoe Bend.
+Your motorboat trip upriver, "The Backhaul" will be with our expert boat pilots who know the river intimately.
+You'll glide through 16 miles of gorgeous canyon walls, past wild horses and the ever-photogenic Horseshoe Bend.

 You will be able to see the Glen Canyon Dam from about 0.5 miles away from its southern face, then be dropped off at "Kayak Beach", a sandy spot that has plenty of room to stage your equipment before paddling downstream.
-There are composting toilets and campgrounds along the river, available on a first-come, first-served basis.
+There are composting toilets and campgrounds downriver, available on a first-come, first-served basis.

 A few important considerations: